-I took a few screenshots of Flexjobs and pieced them together below.
+I took a few screenshots of remote entry level jobs on Flexjobs and pieced them together below.

 These entry-level remote jobs are are currently active at the time of writing –job postings aren’t exactly evergreen content, so if you want to go look for yourself, click here instead.

 Yes, I just took a screen grab from FlexJobs.
 Pretty lazy, eh?
 Not so –I’m illustrating just how easy it is to find a remote job you’re compatible with.

 We’ve got quite the diverse lineup of remote entry level jobs here, and all of these were posted very recently.
 Remote entry level jobs range from copywriting jobs, social media management and Java web application development to language tutoring, ad management, and accounts payable / receivable.